AgileVentures/av-static-website/source/blog_articles/2016-11-30-agile-project-workshop.html.markdown

 * We'd need better pens
 * Using the Agile process to understand the Agile process might be confusing

 I got the simple logistical issues sorted, and started the main workshop by having the eight attendees do pairwise introductions.
-I started the workshop as before by explaining the six part structure of the workshop and added the new element of stating the workshop objective "To understand Agile Project Management".
+I started the workshop as before by explaining the six part structure of the workshop and added the new element of emphasizing the workshop objective "To understand Agile Project Management".
 I tried to highlight how ultimately the Agile processs could be applied to any project, but that our project in the three hour workshop was "To understand Agile Project Management" and we would be compressing what might be done in an 2 week sprint into those three hours.
 I talked briefly about the background of Agile, and how it derives from the [Agile Software Manifesto](http://agilemanifesto.org/).

-This time around I showed an image to represent a sprint:
+This time around I also showed an image representing a sprint:

 ![scrum overiew](http://www.agilenutshell.com/assets/methods/scrum/scrum-overview.png)